5.8 Fields for Organizing ↑

 On the Tags and Outline tabs, the designator will be shown as a suffix appearing at the end of a note’s title.

-The default designator will be ‘Mk’.
+The default designator will be a black flag.

 The default can be changed via a configuration setting on the Mark field definition line in the collection template file.